-Many organisations are allowing or requiring staff to work from home due to the health crisis we are all facing.
-Being in the security industry, we have seen hackers take advantage of remote working by enacting various social engineering attacks as well as and other strategic attacks to gain access to your organisations systems and information.
-In times of uncertainty and rapid changes, risk exposures for organisations increase in numbers and complexity.
+Many businesses are allowing or requiring staff to work from home due to the health crisis we are all facing.
+Being in the security industry, we have seen hackers take advantage of remote working by enacting various social engineering attacks as well as and other strategic attacks to gain access to your organisations’ systems and information.
+In times of uncertainty and rapid changes, risk exposures for these institutions increase in numbers and complexity.
+Therein, data risk prevention should be front and centre of organisations’ strategies.

 CTRL Group will help you address cyber risks you are exposed to methodically and efficiently.